Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 - Swimming is good exercise as long as the season is right and your dog is willing.
 Don’t overdo it.
 Some dogs get so excited about swimming they end up in a lot of pain later.

-- Move your dog’s limbs through their normal range of motion while she’s laying down to keep her limber.
-Check out this awesome book on how to stretch your dog: The Healthy Way to Stretch Your Dog my dogs love it!
+- Stretching.
+Move your dog’s limbs through their normal range of motion while she’s laying down to keep her limber.
+Check out this awesome book on how to stretch your dog: The Healthy Way to Stretch Your Dog.
+My dogs love it!

 Hind leg weakness is common in dogs, especially those over the age 10 years of age.
 The most common causes include osteoarthritis, degenerative myelopathy, lumbosacral instability and intervertebral disc disease.